 The My Son Sanctuary is located 40km west of Hoi An, Vietnam.
 The journey time is approximately one hour from Hoi An to My Son Sanctuary.

-The My Son Sanctuary is open Monday – Sunday from 6:00am to 5:00pm and the entrance fee is 150,000 dong ($7).
+The My Son Sanctuary is open Monday to Sunday from 6:00 am to 5:00 pm and the entrance fee is 150,000 VND.

 As you enter the gates to My Son Sanctuary there is a courtesy buggy that will transport you from the main gate of the park to the start of the walking trail.

-The trail at My Son Sanctuary is very easy to navigate and it will lead you through the abandoned complex of the magnificent Hindu ruins.
+The trail at My Son Sanctuary is very easy to navigate and it will lead you through the abandoned complex of magnificent Hindu ruins.
 There are a total of 71 temple structures that are impressively older than the Angkor Wat Temple in Cambodia.

 The best cure after a long day exploring the Old Town and My Son Sanctuary is to head down to Hoi An beach to cool off and enjoy the shade underneath the cluster of coconut palms that line the beachfront.